NUS Enterprise Summer Programme on Entrepreneurship

-“The programme gave me the very motivation to initiate my own start-up.
+“The programme gave me the very motivation to initiate my own startup.
 It gave me the knowledge and the skill to structure my plan of action.
-Also, it helped me interact with people from different cultures, leading to a friendship that flourishes even today. bottom line is, the very fact that i have decided to go through with this initiative bears testimony to the fact that the programme worked wonders for me.
-Our start-up name is nDimensions, in which we partner with schools and provide courses on entrepreneurship and also give them an online platform to discuss and validate their ideas and eventually forming an community of young entrepreneurs.”
+Also, it helped me interact with people from different cultures, leading to a friendship that flourishes even today.
+The bottom line is, the very fact that I have decided to go through with this initiative bears testimony to the fact that the programme worked wonders for me.
+Our startup name is nDimensions, in which we partner with schools and provide courses on entrepreneurship and also give them an online platform to discuss and validate their ideas and eventually forming a community of young entrepreneurs.”

 “It was a long journey for us to come all the way from Mexico, but totally worth it.
 From the beginning it was an exciting opportunity, getting to learn from this country and its people was an amazing experience.
 It made me realize the chances we have to be better back home.
 Particularly in my case, being a med student gave me a different angle, and this year’s special focus on social entrepreneurship was the cherry on the top of the cake… I hope I can apply what I have learnt so that we can have the change that we need in my hometown.
 Though I don't have a project yet, my life plans may have changed, now that I am more aware of the needs in my society.”

 “This programme helps me make new friends and expand our physical connections.
-I met and learned different dynamic startup ecosystem in different countries.
-Also, we continue to talk to our customers, the startups, investors and everyone involved in startups ecosystem.
+I met and learnt about the different dynamic startup ecosystems in different countries.
+Also, we continue to talk to our customers, the startups, investors and everyone involved in the startup ecosystem.
 This definitely helps us to improve our services and promote our company in the future.”

-Kunlin Wang, China (Kunlin’s personal venture is to build a global entrepreneurship network)
+Kunlin Wang, China (Kunlin’s personal venture is to build a global entrepreneurship network), 2017 participant

 A unique Singaporean flavour…